School admissions information

 - Bishop Hedley Catholic High School

-Mid Term Admissions
+Mid Term / In Year Admissions

 This applies to any requests made by parents to transfer their child from one school to another outside the annual admission round.
-If you would like to transfer schools please contact the Customer Contact Centre on 01685 725000.
+If you would like to transfer school, please contact the Customer Contact Centre on 01685 725000.

 It is important to consider the following points carefully before making the decision to change your child's school.

-- If your child is experiencing difficulties at their current school and you are considering moving them, it is important you contact your child's teacher for a meeting to try to resolve these issues before moving your child which should always be a last resort.
+- If your child is experiencing difficulties at their current school and you are considering moving them, it is important you contact your child's Headteacher for a meeting to try to resolve these issues before moving your child which should always be a last resort.

 - The attainment of pupils who make in-year moves is markedly lower than their peers, and lower still among pupils who make multiple in-year moves.